Banking Savings & Money Market Accounts

 What will $100k be worth in 20 years?

-As an example, let’s consider a $100,000 initial deposit into a no-cost ETF, tracking the S&P market index from 2000-2020 with dividends reinvested quarterly.
+How much $100,000 will be worth depends on the interest rate you earn.
+As an example, let’s consider a $100,000 initial deposit into a no-cost exchange-traded fund (ETF) that tracked the S&P market index from 2000-2020, with dividends reinvested quarterly.
 Note that the S&P returned an average of 8.2% annually during this period, despite economic downturns following the 9/11 attacks and the 2008 recession.

 By plugging these numbers into our compound interest formula, we get: